felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-Pose.md

 Use OpenPose with **img2img** when you also want to retain visual information from an existing image.

-* **Preserving the same pose:** OpenPose helps prevent the body structure from drifting during restyling or refinement.
-* **Preserving and reinforcing the source pose:** Extract the OpenPose map from the same image used as the img2img input.
-Since both inputs contain the same body structure, there is no pose conflict.
-The ControlNet helps prevent anatomical drift while the image is restyled, refined, or regenerated with a higher denoise value.
+* **Source-pose reinforcement:** Extract the pose map from the same image used as the **img2img** input.
+Both inputs then describe the same body structure, so OpenPose stabilizes the pose and reduces anatomical drift during restyling, refinement, or higher-denoise regeneration.
-* **Changing the pose more strongly:** Use a higher denoise value so the old body structure can be replaced by the new pose.
+* **Pose replacement:** Use a different pose map to redraw the subject in a new pose.
+This requires higher denoise so the original body structure can be removed and replaced, at the cost of preserving fewer source-image details.
-* **Inpainting a person:** Mask the original person and enough space for the new pose, while preserving the rest of the scene.
+* **Pose-guided inpainting:** Mask the original person and enough surrounding space for the new body position, then use OpenPose to guide the reconstruction while keeping the unmasked background unchanged.

-Low denoise preserves the source image but resists pose changes.
-High denoise gives OpenPose more freedom, but preserves less of the original character and details.
+Low denoise preserves the original image more strongly.
+High denoise gives the new pose more control.

 ```mermaid
 flowchart LR